 A dynamic and global annual celebration of World Logic Day aims at fostering international cooperation, promoting the development of logic, in both research and teaching, supporting the activities of associations, universities and other institutions involved with logic, and enhancing public understanding of logic and its implications for science, technology and innovation.
 Furthermore, the celebration of World Logic Day can also contribute to the promotion of a culture of peace, dialogue and mutual understanding, based on the advancement of education and science.

 MESSAGE FROM THE DIRECTOR-GENERAL

-"In the twenty-first century – indeed, now more than ever – the discipline of logic is a particularly timely one, utterly vital to our societies and economies.
-Computer science and information and communications technology, for example, are rooted in logical and algorithmic reasoning."
+"At the dawn of this new decade – indeed, now more than ever – the discipline of logic is utterly vital to our societies and economies.
+Computer science and digital technology, which provide the structure for today’s ways of life, are rooted in logical and algorithmic reasoning.

 — Audrey Azoulay, Director General of UNESCO